Leucospermum cordifolium (Salisb. Ex Knight) Fourc.

 Distribution and habitat

-It grows in acid, nutrient poor soils in a fairly small area in the South Western Cape, from the Kogelberg to the Soetanysberg near Bredasdorp.
+It grows in acid, nutrient-poor soils in a fairly small area in the Western Cape, from the Kogelberg to the Soetanysberg near Bredasdorp.
 It is part of the Cape Floral Kingdom and occurs only in the winter rainfall area with its wet winters from May to September and hot, dry summers from December to the end of February.

 Derivation of name and historical aspects

-Leucospermum cordifolium belongs to the protea family and is indigenous to South Africa.
+Leucospermum cordifolium belongs in the protea family and is indigenous to South Africa.
 Other genera of the protea family, which produce striking and ornamental flowers, are Leucadendron and Protea.

 An added attraction during flowering time are the numerous birds found near the plants.
-In the early hours of the morning the abundant nectar flow attracts a variety of small insects, which in turn attract the Cape Sugar bird and three species of Sunbird.
-These insectivorous birds consume the small insects as well as the nectar, and in the process transfer pollen from one flower to the next.
-The flowers are not self-pollinating and depend on the small Scarab beetles and the birds for pollination.
-The birds are accustomed to the visitors in the Gardens and provide great photo opportunities when feeding on the flowers.
+In the early hours of the morning the abundant nectar flow attracts the Cape Sugarbird and three species of Sunbird, and a variety of small insects, which in turn attract the he insectivorous birds that consume the small insects.
+The flowers are not self-pollinating and depend on the Protea Scarab Beetles and the birds for pollination.
+The birds are accustomed to the visitors in the Garden and provide great photo opportunities when feeding on the flowers.

 Only a few large, hard, nut-like seeds are produced by each inflorescence.
 In their natural environment the seeds are collected by ants, stored in the soil, and germinate only after a fire has killed the mature plants and returned the nutrients back to the soil.